shopsys/shopsys/docs/storefront/gtm/intro.md

 ## getGtmMappedCart

-Function used to map the cart information to be suitable for GTM.
-Uses other helpers to get different parts of the mapped object.
+The function used to map the cart information to be suitable for GTM.
+It uses other helpers to get different parts of the mapped object.

 ```ts
 export const getGtmMappedCart = (